 The most important feature of an Update Form is to allow users to update a single record based on an identifying field which is achieved on this screen by finding the intended unique record that user wants to edit.
 This is done in one of two ways: a record id that is passed to the form as a parameter, or user identity field in the associated Authentication or Connection (Record Level Security).

 Find record through unique ID.
 Pass the identifying field to the form as a parameter.
-This option is available only if your data source contains a unique field and Advanced Options and Enable Parameters are enabled.
+This option is available only if your data source contains a unique field.

 - Unique ID field.
 Select a unique ID field and edit the default Parameter name to match the name you plan to use when passing the parameter.